- Aug 14, 2017

 Today, much interest in various fields of physics is devoted to the study of small open quantum systems, whose properties are profoundly affected by environment, i.e., continuum of decay channels.
 Although every finite fermion system has its own characteristic features, resonance phenomena are generic; they are great interdisciplinary unifiers.
 In the field of nuclear physics, the growing interest in theory of open quantum systems is associated with experimental efforts in producing weakly bound/unbound nuclei close to the particle drip-lines, and studying structures and reactions with those exotic systems.
 In this context, the major problem for nuclear theory is a unification of structure and reaction aspects of nuclei, that is based on the open quantum system many-body formalism.
 Solution of this challenging problem has been advanced recently through the new-generation continuum shell model approaches, in particular the Gamow Shell Model based on the Berggren ensemble.
 The recent development of the Density-Matrix Renormalization Group algorithm for open quantum systems within the rigged Hilbert space formulation of quantum mechanics, enables presently fully converged configuration interaction calculations.

 Dr. Nazarewicz is a Fellow of the American Physical Society, the U.K. Institute of Physics, and the American Association for the Advancement of Science.
-He was named a 2008 Carnegie Centenary Professor by the Carnegie Trust in Scotland; received an Honorary Doctorate from University of the West of Scotland in 2009; was awarded the 2012 Tom W. Bonner Prize in nuclear physics from the American Physical Society; and was named the 2012 Oak Ridge National Laboratory's Distinguished Scientist.
+He was named a 2008 Carnegie Centenary Professor by the Carnegie Trust in Scotland; received an Honorary Doctorate from University of the West of Scotland in 2009; and was awarded the 2012 Tom W. Bonner Prize in nuclear physics from the American Physical Society and 2017 G.N.
+Flerov Prize from the Joint Institute for Nuclear Research.

-Dr. Nazarewicz is the author of nine review papers and more than 350 refereed publications in scientific journals.
-With ~15,000 citations and h-index ~70, he is listed by ISI among the most highly-cited physicists.
-He has also made more than 150 contributions to major conferences, published in their respective proceedings.
-He has given ~220 invited talks at major international conferences and more than 250 invited seminars and colloquia.
-Dr. Nazarewicz has helped organize more than 60 meetings and conferences and presently serves on 14 professional committees and editorial boards.
+Dr. Nazarewicz authored/edited 7 books, is the author of 10 review papers and more than 400 refereed publications in scientific journals, with more than 23,000 citations and h-index of 82.
+He has given over 280 invited talks at major international conferences and more than 290 invited seminars and colloquia.
+He has helped organize over 80 meetings and conferences and presently serves on 11 professional national and international committees and editorial boards.